RetroPie/RetroPie-Docs/docs/Wifi.md

 # Configuring WiFi

 If you have a Raspberry Pi 3 or later model, WiFi is built into the Pi, if you have a Pi 2 or earlier model, then you will need a WiFi dongle.
 You can check to see if your WiFi dongle is compatible [here](http://elinux.org/RPi_USB_Wi-Fi_Adapters).
-You may want to use an USB WiFi dongle, then see section [using an external dongle](#using-an-external-dongle).
+You may want to use an USB WiFi dongle, then see [here](#using-an-external-dongle).

 **Notes**:

 - In order to use the WiFi on the Raspberry Pi, you will need to first configure the **WLAN Country** via `raspi-config`.
 It is under menu _5 Localisation options_ -> _L4 WLAN County_ in `raspi-config` dialogs.
 You can start `raspi-config` from the `RetroPie` menu in EmulationStation or from the command line with `sudo raspi-config`.
 This step is mandatory for all solution options described below.
 - WiFi will not start up if you have an hard wired ethernet connection.
 After disconnecting the ethernet cable you will need to reboot to get WiFi started.
-- You may also check [SSH configuration](SSH.md#enable-ssh) on how to enable SSH on your installation.

 There are five main methods to configure WiFi: